gvwilson/thirdbit/src/fiction/iffy/index.md

 Make a fist.
 Up and…down.

-Weight on her chest pressed her into the chair.
+Weight on her chest pressed her into the chair as the single-seat hoverjeep launched itself.
-There was sunlight all around her.
-Her last thought before slipped away into nothingness was, "Good luck, kid."
+It was still accelerating as they zoomed out of the stadium, banked left, and left Bharati behind.
+*Hey,*
+Sandrine thought.
+*If you see your friend again, tell her about the mudslide, will you?
+And thank you—it's been an honor.*

-Iffy felt an upside-down ache in her chest when she finally regained consciousness and knew immediately that Sandrine was gone.
+Iffy felt an upside-down ache in her chest when she regained consciousness and knew immediately that Sandrine was gone.
 "Thank you," she whispered.
 She wiped tears, snot, and blood off her face and looked dully out the escape pod's windows at the tundra racing by.

-The hovercraft's schematics labeled it a PN-420 single-seat rapid reconnaissance vehicle.
+The hoverjeep's schematics labeled it a PN-420 single-seat rapid reconnaissance vehicle.
 It was noisier than Iffy had expected.
 Two fuel cells,
 a motor,